icon-community/icon.community/content/blog/2022/2022-08-26-nexus-now-available-on-mainnet/index.md

 title: Nexus Beta Now Available on Mainnet
 date: 2022-08-30
 slug: nexus-beta-now-available-on-mainnet
-description: We're excited to announce that Nexus is now live on the ICON mainnet with support for BNB Smart
+description: We're excited to announce that Nexus is now live on the ICON mainnet with support for BNB Smart Chain.
 ---

 We’re excited to announce that [Nexus](https://nexusportal.io) is now live on mainnet.
 Nexus is a frontend application that provides users with an easy-to-use interface to send cross-chain token transfers via ICON Bridge.
 Nexus currently supports two blockchains – ICON and BNB Smart Chain (BSC).
 In this article, we’ll provide an overview of Nexus, and how to use it to perform transfer assets across chains.